ianbarton/dodcott-2023/nikola/dodcott.org/posts/2021-01-11-parish-council-meeting.md

 .. type: text
 -->

-There will be a meeting of the Parish Council on Monday 11th January 2021.
-Covid restrictions mean that we can't hold a public meeting and councillors can't meet to hold the meeting.
-The meeting will be held online.
+There will be a meeting of Dodcott-cum-Wilkesley Parish Council on Monday 8th November 2021 at 7.00pm.
+The meeting will be held at Lightwood Green Chapel.

-Anybody wishing to join the on-line meeting should contact the Parish Clerk before 12:noon on Mon 11th January 2021.

 Parish Clerk contact details:
 Tel: 01270 588896
 Email: nick.powell62@outlook.com

-You can view the agenda [here](https://drive.google.com/file/d/1aDjj-g9zmwi99UfOXJuAKelzC78JbOp8/view?usp=sharing)
+You can view the agenda [here](https://drive.google.com/file/d/1d9RDyWGOIS8NK9MYna_K1L9WKMBd3GQ9/view?usp=sharing)

-You can view the minutes of the November 2020 meeting [here](https://drive.google.com/file/d/1uJi_sdS-bnlP91T43aj7uzJpQ4IzKjKZ/view?usp=sharing)
+You can view the minutes of the September 2021 meeting [here](https://drive.google.com/file/d/14eq3LBFs_jAMmeemZ-0nm2-odRCZbdyR/view?usp=sharing)